Keil-Lynch/Dice-Roller/README.md

 To display the three lines of output, compute roll = dice1 + dice2 and use three System.out.println statements

 Just run the program to simulate the dice rolls.
 You can run the program several times to get different outcomes from rolling the dice.

+Run Test Case Study

+1.

+The first die comes up 3
+The second die comes up 3
+Your total roll is 6

+or

+2.

+The first die comes up 6
+The second die comes up 4
+Your total roll is 10